kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 When node lease feature is enabled, each node has an associated `Lease` object in `kube-node-lease` namespace that is renewed by the node periodically, and both NodeStatus and node lease are treated as heartbeats from the node.
-Node leases are renewed frequently while NodeStatus is reported from node to master only when there is some change or enough time has passed (default is 1 minute, which is longer than the default timeout of 40 seconds for unreachable nodes).
+Node leases are renewed frequently while NodeStatus is reported from node to control plane only when there is some change or enough time has passed (default is 1 minute, which is longer than the default timeout of 40 seconds for unreachable nodes).
 Since node lease is much more lightweight than NodeStatus, this feature makes node